 Budget 2020 on Start-Up

-In order to uplift the Start-Up ecosystem, the government has introduced a set of reliefs to ease the burden of taxation on the employees.
+In order to uplift the Start-Up ecosystem, the government has introduced a set of reliefs and business start-up incentives to ease the burden of taxation on the employees.
 One of the said relief is of deferred tax payment on ESOPs (Employee Stock Ownership Plan) for employees, by five years or till they leave the company or when they sell their shares, whichever is earliest.

 The Budget has further proposed to extend the eligibility period for claim of deduction from the existing 7 to 10 years as it is quite regular for a Start-Up to not have adequate profit to avail this deduction during its initial years.